2025 NFL Season Predictions: Awards, Playoffs & Super Bowl LX!

 segment-to-segment dialogue because you're

-It's like having Howard Finkel from the WWF come out and be like, and coming down the the aisle, the grave.
+It's like having Howard Finkel from the WWF come out and be like, and coming down the aisle, the graveyard.

 Since 2010, when Troy Palomalu won it, the only non-pass rushers to win, and that's 15 years worth of awards, are Luke Keekly in 2013, Stephon Gilmore in 2019, and Pat Sertan last year.